Azure-Samples/azure-spring-apps-multi-zone/docs/appgw.md

 The Application Gateway WAF policy uses the `OWASP 3.1` default rule set.

-Additionally there is a custom rule that checks the `X-Azure-FDID` request header.
-This is to make sure that only calls coming from your specific Azure Front Door instance make it to your backend.
-All other calls will be blocked.
-This rule works in combination with a network security group on the subnet of the Application Gateway.

 ```terraform
 resource "azurerm_web_application_firewall_policy" "waf_policy" {
   name                = "openlab-wafpolicy"